 The 6-bedroom oceanfront villas at The Shore Club offer the ultimate in privacy, luxury and ease.
 With spacious courtyards, private pools and endless views of the sky and sea, you are also just steps away from a magnificent 800-foot stretch of white sand and the aquamarine waters of secluded Long Bay Beach.
-With an occupancy of up to 14 guests, all of the elements of a luxury escape await, including a heated whirlpool and a private sauna in the master bedroom.
+With an occupancy of up to 12 guests, all of the elements of a luxury escape await, including a heated whirlpool and a private sauna in the master bedroom.
 Butler services, a private chef, and live entertainment are among other optional luxuries available at this stunning retreat.
+Book by April 30, 2019 for travel until December 19, 2019 and receive up to 20% off on a minimum 4 night stay.

 For divers, the options here seem endless, with more sites than you could possible explore in one visit.
 At Grand Turk, the highlight is the almost 2km undersea wall, where visibility often exceeds 30m/100ft.